 Fusible interfacing requires an iron

-I’m using a mid-weight fusible interfacing for the project below, which does require an iron.
-The interfacing has a fusible side which will feel rough to the touch, and a smooth silky side which is intended to face out.
+I’m using a mid-weight fusible one for the project below, which does require an iron.
+It has a fusible side which will feel rough to the touch, and a smooth silky side which is intended to face out.
 In other words, you will fuse the rough side to the wrong side of your fabric by using an iron.

 Here is a doll shirt that my daughter is working on.
 The pattern calls for interfacing to be applied to the neckline, to make it crisp and neat looking.
 I cut the interfacing piece to match the neckline: